SarcasticJynx/CS-252-Project-6/README.md

 1)Upgrade main page to add functionality (food price, tax and tip, multiple entries to list, etc.)

-2)Implement server hosting functionality (hosting an instance of application and loading it from another computer)

 3)Implement data base, user login, and additional functionality (user login, frequent purchase suggestions, etc.)